simeononsecurity/simeononsecurity.ch/content/articles/5-ways-ai-is-transforming-cyber-threat-detection/index.en.md

 ### Predictive Modeling

 Predictive modeling is a powerful application of machine learning in cyber threat detection.
 By analyzing historical data and identifying patterns, predictive models can forecast potential cyber attacks and provide early warnings to security teams.
-These models utilize [advanced algorithms](https://www.cio.com/article/1248668/5-ways-ai-is-showing-promise-as-a-decision-maker.html) to learn from past incidents and predict future threats, enabling organizations to proactively strengthen their defenses.
+These models use [advanced algorithms](https://www.cio.com/article/1248668/5-ways-ai-is-showing-promise-as-a-decision-maker.html) to learn from past incidents and predict future threats, enabling organizations to proactively strengthen their defenses.

 Natural Language Processing in Security
 ---------------------------------------